stlenx/WhisperOSC/README.md

 This is a modified script from https://github.com/davabase/whisper_real_time to send the transcription to VRChat through OSC!

 > This app requires you to have FFMpeg installed and added to your PATH
+> ### This app requires Python 3.10 to be installed.
+Using pythong 3.11 will fail the installation
 > This app requires you to have git installed to install the dependencies

 Before running any of the .bat files, make sure to install the dependencies by running the INSTALLREQUIREMENTS.bat file